(III) On a level billiards table a cue ball, initially at rest at... | Channels for Pearson+

 Kinetic Friction

 Kinetic friction is the force that opposes the motion of two surfaces sliding past each other.
-It is proportional to the normal force and is characterized by the coefficient of kinetic friction.
-In the context of the cue ball, this force acts to slow down the ball as it skids across the table, affecting its translational and rotational motion until it begins to roll without slipping.
+In the context of the cue ball, kinetic friction acts to slow down the ball as it skids across the table.
+This force is crucial in determining when the ball transitions from sliding to rolling without slipping, as it affects the ball's acceleration and ultimately its velocity.

 Recommended video: